shaisachs/the-check/README.md

 He didn’t know whether to laugh or to run.

-Frankie, meanwhile, was already moving toward the next table, coffee pot in hand.
+Frankie, meanwhile, was already moving toward the next table.

 When she circled back, wiping her hands on her apron, the man gestured her over with the sheepish gravity of someone about to ask something he feared might be obvious to everyone else.